 Does your spouse, significant other or your child's other parent currently have primary custody?
 Are you concerned about the welfare of your child or has the situation changed.
 In Alabama, as well as most other states, you have the ability to modify custody under certain circumstances.
 There may be concerns of child abuse in the other parent's home, or the ability of the other parent to properly raise the child, and the situation has taken a turn for the worst.
-If so, call Attorney Sam Dixon today for a free consultation today!
+If so, call Attorney Sam Dixon today for a free consultation!
 Below, Dixon Law addresses the process and some commonly asked questions to keep you better informed.

 The McLendon Standard: